tranlv/cloud-computing-specialization/README.md

 Downloading a [release](https://github.com/tranlyvu/gossip-style-membership-protocol/releases)

-Test cases have are provided in testcases directory.
-The conf files contain information about the parameters used by your application:
+Test cases are provided in testcases directory.
+The conf files contain information about the parameters used by application:

 ```
 MAX_NNB: val